tonyfischetti/assertr/README.md

 respectively) contain 0s and 1s only
 - each row contains at most 2 NAs
-- each row's mahalanobis distance is within 10 median absolute deviations of all the distance (for outlier detection)
+- each row's mahalanobis distance is within 10 median absolute deviations of all the distances (for outlier detection)

 This could be written (in order) using `assertr` like this: